ReSwift/ReSwift-Router/README.md

     )
 }
 ```
-As development continues, support for changing individual route segments will be added.
+As development continues, support for changing individual route elements will be added.

 # Contributing